 Hi.
-I'm currently a student at an optometry school in New York.
-I graduated from U.C.
-Berkeley, where I received my bachelor's degree in Integrative Biology.
+I have been tutoring biology for over 5 years.
+I graduated with a bachelor's degree in integrative biology from UC Berkeley, have taken continuing education courses in human anatomy and human physiology as well as medical level courses in biochemistry, pathophysiology, and pharmacology.
+I have been working for Varsity Tutors since 2015.
+In 2020, I had the pleasure to teach over 100 high school biology students at a school in New York City as a leave replacement biology teacher.
 I have dedicated much of my life to helping others, having been a part of hospitals, a non-profit organization for bird of prey rehabilitation, and a college learning resource center.
 The areas I tutor are biology, microbiology, anatomy, and physiology.
-Of these, I most enjoy tutoring physiology because I find how the body functions extremely interesting and there are numerous medical applications to the field.
+These include honors biology, AP Biology, and IB Biology HL.
+Of all of these subjects, I most enjoy tutoring physiology because I find how the body functions extremely interesting and there are numerous medical applications to the field.
 I cater mainly to visual-auditory learners because I tend to organize information into simple charts and diagrams sometimes, I even draw out processes.
+If you stick around the extra half hour minutes, I will have time to test you with and go over practice problems.
 I firmly believe patience, practice, and persistence contribute to a more effective style of learning.
-Because of my passion for biological sciences, helping others achieve a better quality of life, and my shadowing experiences at optometry offices, my goal is to become a Doctor of Optometry in the future.
+In the near future, I am trying to earn a Masters in Biology and be able to teach college-level biological science courses.
+Personality: ISFJ

 Undergraduate Degree: University of California-Berkeley - Bachelors, Integrative Biology

 Graduate Degree: SUNY College of Optometry - Doctor of Optometry, Optometry

 OAT Quantitative Reasoning: 360

 Drawing, painting, hiking, biking, board and video games, cats, and spending time doing fun activities with my girlfriend and friends